dustinslane/SimpleWhitelist/README.md

 Show a help message in the console\
 `whitelist`

+### How to use it
+Download the latest release from the [releases page on this repository](https://github.com/dustinslane/SimpleWhitelist/releases/latest).

+ - Unzip into your resources folder.
+ - Add `start simplewhitelist` to your server cfg.

 ### Requirements
 Requires FXServer 1145 or later due to using .net standard 2.0\